-Looked After Children with SEND
+Children We Care For with SEND

-Mrs Facer is also our Designated Teacher for Looked After Children (LAC) who works to ensure all teachers in school understand the implications for those children who are looked after and have SEN. Looked After Children (LAC) with SEND are supported in the same way as all children in school with SEND through the Graduated Response, the Assess, Plan, Do, Review cycle.
+Mrs Facer is also our Designated Teacher for Children We Care For (previously referred to as Looked After Children - LAC) who works to ensure all teachers in school understand the implications for those children who are looked after and have SEN. Looked After Children (LAC) with SEND are supported in the same way as all children in school with SEND through the Graduated Response, the Assess, Plan, Do, Review cycle.
 The process will follow the school Identification and Provision Pathway.

-When a child becomes looked after his/her social worker must ensure that the child's needs and the services to meet these are documented in the Care Plan.
-The PEP (Personal Education Plan) is a record of what needs to happen for looked after children to enable them to fulfil their potential and reflects any existing education plans, such as an EHCP, SEN Support Plan or Provision Mapping.
+When a child becomes a 'Child We care For' or CWCF, his/her social worker must ensure that the child's needs and the services to meet these are documented in the Care Plan.
+The PEP (Personal Education Plan) is a record of what needs to happen for these children to enable them to fulfil their potential and reflects any existing education plans, such as an EHCP, SEN Support Plan or Provision Mapping.
 The PEP should reflect the importance of a personalised approach to learning which secures good basic skills, stretches aspirations and builds life chances.
 The PEP is the joint responsibility of the local authority and the school.

-We work closely with the Virtual School who are there to ensure effective systems are in place for LAC.
+We work closely with the Virtual School who are there to ensure effective systems are in place for CWCF.
 Some children may not be diagnosed when they are first looked after and we work with carers to address any concerns.